 How to Get Comfortable Canoeing

-If you’re completely new to canoeing, you must learn how to actually paddle in a canoe.
+If you’re completely new to canoeing, you first need to learn how to actually paddle in a canoe.
 To do this, it is best to try and find some sort of local bay or harbor that has minimal motor boat traffic.
-Bonus points if that area is very low-wind as well!
+Bonus points if that area is very low-wind and minimal wake as well!
 A large pond would also work great for this.

 As far as getting a canoe goes, you could take a variety of routes.
 If you wanted, you could just buy a new or used canoe outright and get out there.
 Alternatively, you could borrow or rent one first to get a feel of the mechanics.
 If you plan on often using the canoe with a partner, it would be best to practice with them as well.